idaholab/DOVE/README.md

 ```

 ### Install from Source
 DOVE may be downloaded from source according to the procedure outlined below.
-If you would like to contribute to DOVE, please refer to the [Developers](#developers) section as you follow these instructions.
+If you would like to contribute to DOVE, please refer to the [Developer Reference](https://idaholab.github.io/DOVE/references/developer.html) documentation page as you follow these instructions.
 If you are not interested in contributing but would still like access to the source code, these instructions are sufficient.

 First, ensure that the necessary prerequisites are installed on your system:
 - **Python 3.11+** ([Download Python](https://www.python.org/downloads/))